Contact Us

 • Identify funding necessary to provide winter sheltering for all populations.

-County Commissioners passed a resolution to support additional investments in homeless programs for this winter at their Wednesday, November 1st, 2023 meeting.
-WHA is grateful for the passing of the $2.18M resolution which will support investments in eviction prevention and shelter diversion, winter shelter staffing and support, and short-term hoteling.
+Following the Task Force's presentation last October, County Commissioners passed a resolution to support additional investments in homeless programs for that upcoming winter.
+WHA was grateful for the passing of the $2.18M resolution which supported investments in eviction prevention and shelter diversion, winter shelter staffing and support, and short-term hoteling.
 Thank you to everyone who supported our call for advocacy to help get this resolution passed!
-Read more…

 State Advocacy Opportunities

-The Washtenaw Housing Alliance joins statewide partners in the effort to advocate for more #HousingForAll.
-For additional information on the housing and tenant-related bills to watch this legislative session click here.
+The Washtenaw Housing Alliance joins statewide partners in amplifying and supporting the #HousingHomestretchCampaign.
+For additional information on the full list of housing and tenant-related bills we have been following this legislative session click here.

 • The WHA created the video Improving the Tenant Experience in Michigan to highlight what more can be done to improve a tenant's housing experience in our state.
 Certainly more affordable housing is needed, but so too are laws to protect tenants from "junk fees" when applying for or renting housing or even to expunge their eviction records from long ago.